jeremyvergnas/aurelia-orm-docs/entities.md

 }
 ```

-There's an easier way to do this, as described in the Configuring section in chapter Installing.
+There's an easier way to do this, as described in the [Configuring section in chapter Installing](installing.html#configuring).

 ## Going deep

+Here's an example that showcases (almost) all possibilities for your entity:

 ```js
 import {Entity, type, association} from 'aurelia-orm';